MarkKhramko/nodester/Readme.md

 ### Goal

-The goal of `nodester` is to be a robust and flexible framework that makes development in iteratations easy, and further scale possible.
+The goal of `nodester` is to be a robust and flexible framework that makes development in iteratations easy, while laying the foundation for seamless scalability in the future.

 ## LICENSE